-Year 12 parents/carers will have the opportunity discuss their child's progress with subject teachers on an appointment basis in February.
+Year 12 parents/carers will have the opportunity discuss their child's progress with subject teachers on an appointment basis on 30th January.

-Year 13 parents/carers will have the opportunity to discuss their child's progress with subject teachers on an appointment basis in October
+Year 13 parents/carers will have an opportunity discuss their child's progress with subject teachers on an appointment basis on 17th October.
+There will also be an opportunity attend a preparation for mock examinations parents evening on Monday 21st October.